Jerome, 2nd Count de Salis: Early life

 He was born on 8 July 1709 in Chur, capital of the Grisons, then an independent republic whose rule extended into present-day Italy, including the areas of Chiavenna and the Valtellina.
 He would be the only surviving son of Colonel Peter de Salis-Soglio (1675–1749), by his wife Margherita (1678–1747), daughter of Hercules de Salis-Soglio.

 The de Salis family belongs to the old nobility of the Three Leagues of which they were one of the leading families between the 16th and 18th centuries.
 They probably descend from the patrician family Salici of Como, Italy, traceable since 1202, and firstly appear in Soglio, Switzerland with ser Rodolfus de Salice de Solio between 1285 and 1293.
 The Palazzo Salis in Soglio, built in 1630, is still today owned by the Swiss Salis-Soglio family branch, just as the Palazzo Salis in Bondo, Switzerland, which was built by Jerome, is still today owned by the British Salis-Soglio branch.
 During the Bündner Wirren (Revolt of the Leagues between 1618 and 1639) members of the von Salis family, such as Herkules von Salis-Grüsch (1566–1620) and Ulysses von Salis (1594–1674), stepped on the French-Venetian side, providing mercenary leaders who guarded the Alpine passes, and thus gained considerable influence on the country's fortunes.

 His father, of a distinguished branch of his family, had been a soldier in France, in the Dutch Republic and in England, where he became envoy of the Grisons Republic to the Court of St. James's during the reign of Queen Anne.
 There he became an Anglophile and made influential friends amongst the Hanoverians.
-On his return to Chur he resolved to send his son to London and Jerome De Salis became a naturalised British subject by private Act of Parliament (4 Geo.
+On his return to Chur he resolved to send his son to London and Jerome De Salis became a naturalised British subject by a private act of Parliament, De Salis's Naturalization Act 1730 (4 Geo.
 2. c.
-5) on 24 March 1730/31.
+5 Pr.) on 24 March 1730/31.

 Cobham and Schaub's signatures on the De Salis – Fane marriage settlement.

 On 7 January 1734/35, de Salis married Mary Fane (baptised 18 September 1710), eldest daughter of Charles, the first Viscount Fane.
 Sir Luke Schaub, Lord Harrington and Lord Cobham were among signatories of the marriage settlement.
 They were to have four sons: Charles (1736–1781), who died at Hieres; Peter (1738–1807), who became 3rd Count de Salis; Henry Jerome (1740–1810) and William (1741–1750).

 De Salis was elected a Fellow of the Royal Society on 19 March 1741, proposed by Philip, 2nd Earl Stanhope (his wife's cousin), Martin Folkes (former president of the society), Andrew Mitchell, and his brother-in-law, Lord Sandwich.
 (He may have introduced Sandwich to his native bresaola and hence help to associate his brother-in-law with the sandwich).